Many disorders can cause pulmonary hypertension.

 Blood travels from the right side of the heart through the pulmonary arteries into the small blood vessels of the lungs (the capillaries) where carbon dioxide is removed from the blood and oxygen is added.
 Normally, the pressure in the pulmonary arteries is low, allowing the right side of the heart to be less muscular than the left side (because relatively little muscle and effort are needed to push the blood through the lungs via the pulmonary arteries).
 In contrast, the left side of the heart is more muscular because it has to push blood through the entire body against a much higher pressure.

 If the pressure of the blood in the pulmonary arteries increases to a sufficiently high level, the condition is called pulmonary hypertension.
-With pulmonary hypertension, the right side of the heart must work harder to push the blood through the pulmonary arteries.
-Over time, the right ventricle becomes thickened and enlarged and cor pulmonale develops, resulting in right-sided heart failure.
+In pulmonary hypertension, the right side of the heart must work harder to push the blood through the pulmonary arteries.
+Over time, the right ventricle becomes thickened and enlarged and cor pulmonale Cor Pulmonale Cor pulmonale is enlargement and thickening of the ventricle on the right side of the heart resulting from an underlying lung disorder that causes pulmonary hypertension (high pressures in the... read more develops, resulting in right-sided heart failure Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+Many disorders can cause pulmonary hypertension.
+People... read more .

-Pulmonary hypertension is currently classified into the following 5 groups based on the cause of the disease or the common underlying pathology:
+Pulmonary hypertension is currently classified into the following 5 groups based on the cause of the disease:

 Pulmonary arterial hypertension can be caused by numerous different disorders.
 It sometimes occurs without a clear cause (idiopathic).
 Women are affected by idiopathic pulmonary hypertension twice as often as men, and the average age at which the diagnosis is made is about 35 years.
-Recently, a number of genetic mutations have been identified in families with this disorder (heritable).
+A number of genetic mutations have been identified in families with this disorder (heritable).
 The actual mechanism by which these inherited genetic mutations cause pulmonary hypertension is not yet known.
 A number of drugs and toxins have been identified as risk factors for pulmonary arterial hypertension such as fenfluramine (and other related weight-loss drugs), amphetamines, cocaine, and selective serotonin reuptake inhibitors (SSRIs).
 If SSRIs are taken by pregnant women after 20 weeks of pregnancy, risk of pulmonary hypertension in the newborn is higher than normal.
-Pulmonary arterial hypertension can also develop in people who have certain disorders, such as portal hypertension, HIV infection, congenital heart diseases, schistosomiasis, and systemic sclerosis (scleroderma).
+Pulmonary arterial hypertension can also develop in people who have certain disorders, such as portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
+Cirrhosis (scarring that distorts... read more , HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more , congenital heart diseases Birth Defects of the Heart read more , schistosomiasis Schistosomiasis Schistosomiasis is infection caused by certain flatworms (flukes), called schistosomes.
+People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes... read more , and systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare, chronic autoimmune rheumatic disorder characterized by degenerative changes and scarring in the skin, joints, and internal organs and by blood vessel abnormalities... read more (scleroderma).

-Left-sided heart failure is one of the most common causes of pulmonary hypertension.
-Left-sided heart failure can occur in people who have longstanding high blood pressure or coronary artery disease.
+Left-sided heart failure Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+Many disorders can cause pulmonary hypertension.
+People... read more is one of the most common causes of pulmonary hypertension.
+Left-sided heart failure can occur in people who have longstanding high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more or coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more .
 When the left side of the heart cannot pump blood out to the body normally, blood backs up in the lungs and increases blood pressure there.
 Inability of the heart to relax appropriately can also cause blood to back up into the lungs, which contributes to pulmonary hypertension.

-Lung disorders or low oxygen levels can also lead to pulmonary hypertension.
+Lung disorders or low blood oxygen levels can also lead to pulmonary hypertension.
 When the lungs are impaired by a disorder, more effort is needed to pump blood through them.
-One of the most common conditions is chronic obstructive pulmonary disease (COPD).
+One of the most common conditions is chronic obstructive pulmonary disease (COPD Chronic Obstructive Pulmonary Disease (COPD) read more ).
 Over time, COPD destroys the small air sacs (alveoli) together with their small blood vessels (capillaries) in the lungs.
 The single most important cause of pulmonary hypertension in COPD is the narrowing (constriction) of the pulmonary arteries that occurs as a result of low blood oxygen levels.
-Other conditions that lower blood oxygen levels, such as having sleep apnea, or living in or prolonged visiting in places that are at high altitudes can also cause pulmonary hypertension.
-Other lung disorders that may cause pulmonary hypertension include pulmonary fibrosis, cystic fibrosis, sarcoidosis, Langerhans cell histiocytosis (granulomatosis), and extensive loss of lung tissue as a result of surgery or injury.
+Other conditions that lower blood oxygen levels, such as having sleep apnea Sleep Apnea Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more , or living in or prolonged visiting in places that are at high altitudes can also cause pulmonary hypertension.
+Other lung disorders that may cause pulmonary hypertension include pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.
+Idiopathic pulmonary fibrosis affects mostly people over the age of 50, usually former smokers.
+People... read more , cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
+Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , pulmonary Langerhans cell histiocytosis Pulmonary Langerhans Cell Histiocytosis Pulmonary Langerhans cell histiocytosis is a disorder in which cells called histiocytes and eosinophils (types of white blood cells) proliferate in the lungs, often causing scarring.
+People... read more (granulomatosis), and extensive loss of lung tissue as a result of surgery or injury.

-Certain chronic disorders can cause repeated (chronic) blood clots, typically blood clots in the deep leg veins (called deep vein thrombosis).
-Blood clots in the leg may dislodge and travel through the venous system and the right side of the heart to lodge in the pulmonary arteries or the smaller branches of these arteries in the lungs, causing pulmonary embolism.
+Certain chronic disorders can cause repeated (chronic) blood clots, typically blood clots in the deep leg veins (called deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
+Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ).
+Blood clots in the leg may dislodge and travel through the venous system and the right side of the heart to lodge in the pulmonary arteries or the smaller branches of these arteries in the lungs, causing pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more .
 If these clots do not resolve properly, the pulmonary arteries can become narrower and stiffer.
 This results in a type of pulmonary hypertension called chronic thromboembolic pulmonary hypertension.

 Shortness of breath during exertion is the most common symptom of pulmonary hypertension, and virtually everyone who has the condition develops it.
 Some people feel light-headed or fatigued during exertion.
 The person is likely to feel weak because body tissues are not receiving enough oxygen.
 Other symptoms, such as coughing (rarely, coughing up blood) and wheezing, are usually caused by the underlying lung disorder.
 Swelling (edema), particularly of the legs, may occur because fluid may leak out of the blood vessels and into the tissues.
 Swelling is usually a sign that right-sided heart failure has developed.
 Rarely, people with pulmonary hypertension become hoarse.